-- Operating expenditures will not exceed operating revenues plus an increase for employee compensation - As a result of the fire inclusion election, more than \$3 million has been transferred from the General Fund to the Capital Projects Reserve Account annually beginning in 2020 and each year thereafter (dedicated to street maintenance).
-Effective 2024, this number will be reduced by \$1.7 million and will remain in the General Fund to support proactive public safety costs as a council priority. - The ending fund balance is projected to be between 18% and 25% (three average budget months) of the subsequent year's estimated operating expenditures at the end of the five-year long-range forecast.
+- Operating expenditures will not exceed operating revenues plus an increase for employee compensation. - As a result of the fire inclusion election, more than \$3 million has been transferred from the General Fund to the Capital Projects Reserve Account annually beginning in 2020 and each year thereafter (dedicated to street maintenance).
+Effective 2024, half of this transfer will remain in the General Fund to support proactive public safety costs as a council priority, with \$1.8M still being transferred to the capital projects fund. - The ending fund balance is projected to be slightly higher than between 18% and 25% (three average budget months) of the subsequent year's estimated operating expenditures at the end of the five-year long-range forecast.